 You are a Lead Network Security Engineer.
 You've done this work for 10+ years.
 The interview is just proving what's already true.

-Before this opportunity appeared, Bob was pushing me to reconnect with Mike and Stan - two consultants I'd worked with previously.
+Before the Manitoba Hydro opportunity appeared, Bob was pushing me to contact Mike and Stan - two warm leads sitting idle.

 Bob's message was direct:

-You've got 2 previous consultants (Mike and Stan) sitting uncontacted.
-Based on your breakthrough yesterday, the momentum is HOT right now - let's ride that confidence wave.
+You've got 2 warm leads (Mike and Stan) sitting uncontacted.
+Based on your breakthrough with Josh yesterday, the momentum is HOT right now - let's ride that confidence wave.

 Strike while the iron's hot - you proved yesterday that the fear is worse than the action.
 Let's build that muscle again TODAY.